The Barun valley – Danda Kharka

 Tumlingtar, picture courtesy, Dhananjoy De

 After some photo shoots at the air strip, we headed for the terminal.
 There were just a few rooms.
 Raju went out in search of a vehicle while we waited for our baggage to arrive.
 After sometime, we boarded a vehicle which would take us to Khandbari.
 From thereon, we need to scout for another ride.
-Apparently, a lot of vehicles were off the road because of Bhai duj (a festival where sisters pray for the well being of their brothers).
+Many vehicles were absent from the road.
+This was due to Bhai duj, a festival where sisters pray for the well being of their brothers.
 We headed to the parking lot and boarded the vehicle.
 It started its journey through the low areas of the Arun valley.
 The road was lined by dense forests on both sides.
 Villages appeared with terraced fields filled with the ripened crop of paddy or millet waiting to be harvested.
 It was full of greenery as we moved up the serpentine roads.
 We stopped at Khandbari for lunch.
 It was an important town on this route.
-As we moved into the hotel, Raju got in touch with a few drivers for our subsequent commute.
+As we moved into the hotel, Raju got in touch with a few drivers for our next commute.
 After lunch, we heard that our luggage was already in another vehicle.
-This vehicle would take us to Seduwa.
+This would take us to Seduwa.
 I purchased an international roaming pack from my cellphone provider.
 I informed my home about our progress and embarked on our post-lunch journey.
 The road condition was still good and the vehicle made decent progress.
-A full stomach and the serene greenery made me dose off once again.
+A full stomach and the serene greenery made me doze off once again.
 We halted at a place called Num at around 5 PM to have some tea.
 The golden due of the evening reflected off the distant clouds.
 This indicated that the sun was on its downward journey.

 Num, en-route Seduwa